marvinkreis/guut/templates/prompts/debug_prompt.md

 - Don't repeat hypotheses you have already made.
 - Don't base hypotheses on untested assumptions.

-Hypotheses follow this template: I hypothesize that [assumption] holds when [mutant difference].
+Hypotheses loosely follow this template: I hypothesize that [assumption] holds when [mutant difference].
 I predict that [assumed result] and I will verify this by [more explanation and experiment description].

 ### Example Hypothesis

-The observation step showed that the mutant didn't call the `append` function and returned an empty list.
-Therefore, I hypothesize that the mutant will also output an empty list for a different input n=10.
-I will verify this by calling both versions of sieve with n=10 and checking that the mutant outputs the empty list, while the correct code doesn't.
+The observation step showed that the mutant didn't call the `append` function and therefore returned an empty list.
+To confirm this I will reuse the same inputs, but also include a verifying expression: `len(output_mutant) == 0 and len(output_correct) > 0`.
+If this evaluates to True, my hypothesis is confirmed and I can write the mutant-killing test.

 ## Experiment